kubevirt/community/membership_policy.md

   * Addresses bugs or issues discovered after contribution is accepted
   * Members can do /lgtm on open PRs.
   * They can be assigned to issues and PRs, and people can ask members for reviews with a /cc @username.
-  * Tests are run against their PRs automatically.
+  * Tests do run against their PRs automatically.
 No /test from other KubeVirt org members needed any more.
   * Members can use commands like /close to close PRs as well.

 > [!NOTE]